lukeify/notes/PiHole on UnifiOS 3.md

     exit
     ```

-4. Now on the host OS of the UDM device, link the container to `/var/lib/machines` so we can control it with `machinectl`.
+4. Now back on the host OS of the UDM device, symlink the container directory to `/var/lib/machines` so we can control it with `machinectl`.

     ```shell
     mkdir -p /var/lib/machines
     ln -s /data/custom/machines/pihole /var/lib/machines
     ```

-5. Create a `pihole.nspawn` file (using `vim`, etc) to configure parameters of the container (such as bind mounts and networking), and is used by `systemd-nspawn`.
+5. Create a `pihole.nspawn` file (using `vim`, etc) to configure parameters of the container (such as bind mounts and networking).
-    The file should be named after the container that is being configured.
+    The file should be named after the container that is being configured, and will be used by `systemd-nspawn`.
-    There is some useful documentation on the configuration of this file at [debian.org][5].
+    There is some useful documentation on the configuration options of this file at [debian.org][6].
     Here is the configuration we will use going forward, take note of the `MACVLAN` parameter being set to `br2`—this relates to the VLAN network we will isolate our container on.

     ```nspawn